‘Blantyre Community Committee ‘ – Background

 Since 2012, the Committee has organised and hosted an annual Festive Event for the whole town of Blantyre, including a large festive market supported by many local businesses and with assistance from South Lanarkshire Council.
 An instant success, the Christmas lights switch on was attended each year by over 2,500 people.

 In 2015, the Committee brought back Blantyre’s official annual Summer Gala Day, which was greatly welcomed by the community on 27th June 2015 on a fine, warm day.
-The event was run again in 2016.
+The event has been run annually each Summer, since.

-In 2018, a brand new event is taking place along side the others above.
+In 2018, a brand new event took place along side the others above.
 “Blantyre 80’s Party” is an evening, ticketed event, celebrating the music of the 80s.
-This particular event assists fundraising for the later Christmas event.
+This particular event assists fundraising for the later Christmas event and to ensure the Summer Gala and Live near Livvies remains FREE for people to attend.

 Other planned events like “Blantyre’s got Talent” help keep the group contemporary and expand the experience and enjoyment of all taking part.

-The group rely upon local sponsorship, individual donations and where possible small grants from charitable organisations, like the rather excellent BIG lottery.
+The group rely upon local sponsorship, individual donations and where possible small grants from charitable organisations, like the rather excellent Coalfields Regeneration Trust, SLC and BIG Community Lottery.
 The Committee has the full support of the local MP, local counclllors and indeed have forged many strong relationships with several council departments, for the greater good of Blantyre.

 Blantyre Community Committee is well known in Blantyre, much respected and are going from strength to strength.
 In September 2017, a relaunched, updated image was applied to websites providing an emphasis on fun for all and a fresh outwardly looking and motivated focus on an exciting future for the expanding committee.

-It is most definitely onwards and upwards with a group, most certainly here to stay!
+It is most definitely onwards and upwards with a dedicated, fun group, most certainly here to stay!